 Crypto Asset Classes

-Many people have written about classification and categorization of crypto assets.
+Many have written about classification and categorization of crypto assets.
 Security tokens, utility tokens, cryptocurrencies, exchanges, appcoins, and altcoins are all labels in an effort to organize a collection of similar crypto assets.

 Some people, like Tom Lee (whom I respect very much) of Fundstrat Global Advisors, break the collections into cohorts based on how they trade — more like sectors.
 For example, Lee breaks the sectors into commodities, platforms, privacy, exchanges and stablecoins.
 He does this because these cohorts trade similarly, and he can model trading action based on their collective attributes.
 Sector definition is important, but I think there’s one higher level of abstraction needed.
 That’s crypto asset classes.
 Commodities, platforms and stablecoins are of a different classification type than privacy coins and exchanges, and I would separate them as such.
 That way, we’ll have both asset classes and sectors like we do with traditional financial markets.

 Others, like the general partners at Multicoin Capital, break the collections into 3 major cohorts: currencies (stores of value); security tokens (tokens backed by real-world assets); and utility tokens (work tokens).
 They’ve settled on this configuration because they think each has a separate and distinct valuation model.
 They outline a valuation model for currencies and work tokens.
 You’ll notice that they don’t distinguish platform coins from cryptocurrencies as they believe platform coins will be held for their own specific store of value.

 Some labels have just come to us through nomenclature “inheritance” which I don’t think is very helpful.
 An example of this is the moniker “altcoins”.
 It can be confusing as to exactly what an altcoin is and whether it can mean every other coin that is not bitcoin or ether.
 That’s a large subset that really doesn’t do anyone much good.